xenanetworks/tdl-xoa-driver/docs/source/getting_started/quick_start.rst

 The simple code example demonstrates some basics of using :term:`HL-API` and :term: `HL-FUNC`:

-* Establish connection to a Valkyrie tester.
+* Establish connection to a Xena tester.
 * Reserve a port.
 * Create a stream on the port.
 * Configure the stream.